The World of Extreme Happiness at the National Theatre

 Guy de Vito

-The World of Extreme Happiness is on at The Shed until 26th October 2013, for further information or to book visit here.
+The World of Extreme Happiness is on at The Shed until 26th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for The World of Extreme Happiness here: